Bangu7/PatternAnalysis-2025/recognition/siamese_s4810380/README.md

 ## Notes

 - This model was trained locally on a GTX 1060; thus, with better equipment, more training could be provided with more thorough hyperparameter tuning.
+- In future, training on the whole dataset with a sampler may provide better generalisation results if the models are tweaked accordingly.
+- Making a more modular dataset from the beginning would improve the clarity of the code.

 ## References